AdamKingsley/resources/README.md

 # resources
-experience as a resource strorage service
+experience as a resource storage service